Global disk model for galaxies NGC 1365, NGC 6946, NGC 7793, UGC 6446

 \subsection{Dark halo and stability arguments}

-In modeling of galactic optical discs, it is assumed they are highly flattened, axisymmetric and cold.
-There is a common opinion linked with stability argument of \citet{bib:A2}, that for such disks to be stable within the optical radius, one necessarily needs the galaxies to be immersed within massive dark matter haloes.
+In the modelling of galactic optical discs, it is assumed that they are highly flattened, axisymmetric and cold.
+The common opinion, linked with the stability argument of \citet{bib:A2}, is that for such discs to be stable within the optical radius one necessarily needs the galaxies to be immersed in massive dark matter haloes.

 This conclusion comes about as follows.
-As observed in numerical simulations, when random stellar motions are small compared to the streaming rotational motion in flattened galaxies, without such a halo a bar would form in one rotation period, and only afterward axial symmetry would be regained.
-During this stage, approaching stationary state, the disk would heat up and could not remain cold (this would not agree with the assumption that disks are cold).
-Therefore, cold disks must be immersed in (usually spherical) halos of sufficiently large mass.
+As observed in numerical simulations, when random stellar motions are small compared with the streaming rotational motion in flattened galaxies, without such a halo a bar would form in one rotation period, and only afterwards would axial symmetry be regained.
+During this stage, approaching stationary state, the disc would heat up and could not remain cold (this would not agree with the assumption that discs are cold).
+Therefore, cold discs must be immersed in (usually spherical) haloes of sufficiently large mass.